openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 Unit Publishing Status
 ************************************************

-As an course author, you work with units with the following statuses:
+As an course author, you work with units with the following statuses.

 * `Draft (Never published)`_
 * `Published and Live`_